We have been eagerly counting down the days for our trip to Copenhagen and baby’s first flight however, it turned out to be a day of mixed emotions.

 My boys fortunately only experienced the fun and excitement of flying with their Uncle Chris.
 The highlights of baby’s first flight was hearing their names over the PA system when Chris announced his nephews were travelling onboard.
 When he brought the plane down to land and parked it at a gate in Copenhagen airport he invited them to sit with him in the cockpit which they also thoroughly enjoyed.

 Are you planning on flying with your baby?
-You may find this essential packing list for flying with a baby or young child useful:)
+You may find this our tips from a flight attendant and essential packing list for flying with a baby or young child useful.

 easyJet image copyright http://www.routesonline.com/ All other images copyright Travel Loving Family